jedisct1/libsodium-doc/advanced/sha-2_hash_function.md

 These functions are not keyed and are thus deterministic.
 In addition, they are vulnerable to length extension attacks.

-A message can be hashed in a single pass, but a streaming API is also available to process a message a sequence of multiple chunks.
+A message can be hashed in a single pass, but a streaming API is also available to process a message as a sequence of multiple chunks.

 If you are looking for a generic hash function and not specifically SHA-2, using `crypto_generichash()` (Blake2b) might be a better choice.